ooni/probe/docs/source/index.rst

 Generating decks
 ----------------

-You can generate decks for your country thanks to the oonideckgen command.
+You can generate decks for your country with the oonideckgen command.

 If you wish, for example, to generate a deck to be run in the country of Italy, you can do so (be sure to have updated the input resources first) by running::